alxsenigeria/EventCodeJam/00x00-Challenge/README.md

 #### Sample case
 same as challenge four

+## Caveat
+All these challenge codes were curated from hackerrank.com

 ## Contributing

 Feel free to contribute your solutions to these challenges!
 Create a branch, solve the challenge, and submit a pull request.
 Don't forget to share your thoughts and insights.

 Happy coding!